 Many people don’t like change.
-They don’t want their cheese moved.
+They don’t want their cheese moved, as the book says.
 I’m more guilty of this than almost anyone I know.
 Once I discover something I like, I tend to do that thing from that day forward, without wavering one iota.

 In bluegrass music, most traditional players don’t want their cheese moved either.
-If Earl, Don, Carter or Bill played a lick a certain way, by God, that’s the way I’m going to play it too, or try to.
-Now, I can’t really fault that way of thinking, because I’m as “guilty” of this as the next guy.
+They think, if Earl, Don, Carter, or Bill played a lick a certain way, by God, that’s the way I’m going to play it too, or try to.
+Now, I can’t really fault that way of thinking, because I’m as guilty of this as the next guy.

 For those of you who like their cheese right where it is, this little article is a small nudge in the direction of moving the cheese, of allowing more improvising in your music.